DylanCope/Interpreter-Project/README.md

 * Convert to LaTeX (mathmode or qtree representations).
 * Generalise functions for arbitrary dimensionality of the domain and range.
 * All functions currently operate across the real numbers, this should be generalised to arbitrary domains and ranges.
-* Build a more formal LL(k) grammar for parsing, and implement a more rigorous parsing algorithm.
-(Current parsing doesn't recognise some valid strings)
 * Add a differential operator that can be used to create differential equations.
 * Implement numerical approximation to integrals